-Take photos with the faces of far-flung guests #Decor#photo booth#steal-this-idea February 27 | Catherine Clark bijouxandbits Photo by Crimson and Clover Photography Guests love a photo booth, this we know.
+Take photos with the faces of far-flung guests #Decor#photo booth#steal-this-idea February 27 2013 | Catherine Clark bijouxandbits Photo by Crimson and Clover Photography Guests love a photo booth, this we know.
 So when we saw Ingrid's face cut-outs of family and friends who couldn't make the wedding, we knew it was a great combination photo booth fun and really funny photos heading to Facebook for those friends to see.
 You can make your own face cut-outs at sites like Face-ka-bobs.com.
 There's more fun to see at Ingrid and Tim's wedding here.
 This post features Offbeat Vendors!
 Check out their vendor listing to see how they cater to Offbeat Brides: Crimson and Clover Photography Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Betsy & Josh's retro and rock theater wedding NEXT A scenic lakeside nautical wedding Show/Hide comments [ 1 ] Ahhhhh I love this!
 I left the states 5 years ago to move to Thailand, and every Xmas or family event, my parents dust off the "sunny-head" to pose with at the dinner table, beach, ski slope, whatever.
 They even gussied me up for a professional shot in our church's directory, cementing my family as the official town weirdos.
 It was glorious.
 3 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.